Topic "Food And Nutrition" in Thai - total 24 documentsTitle: BBQ food safety (video)

 Summary: Food products contain ingredient lists than can usually be found on the back of food products.
 Ingredients must be listed in descending order by ingoing weight at the time of manufacture – so essentially the greatest ingredient is first and the least last.
 The ingredient list will also probably show a percentage of the main or ‘characterising’ ingredient, such as the meat in a meat pie or strawberries in strawberry yoghurt.

 Title: Iodine and pregnancy (video)

 Summary: If you are thinking about having a baby, or could become pregnant, you need to know about iodine supplements.
 In Australia and New Zealand there has recently been a re-emergence of iodine deficiency.
 Iodine is an essential mineral that we get from the food we eat.
 While dairy foods and seafood are good sources of iodine, the amount of iodine in our diet depends on how much iodine is in the soil.
 A diet low in iodine may lead to a number of health problems.
-Iodine is particularly important for pregnant and breastfeeding women, the developing baby in the womb, babies and young children are at the greatest risk.
+Iodine is particularly important for pregnant and breastfeeding women, the developing baby in the womb, babies and young children.

 Title: Keeping the kitchen clean (video)

 Summary: In the kitchen, food poisoning bacteria are brought in on raw foods like chicken, meat and vegetables.
 Bacteria can also be transferred on work surfaces, cutting boards, knives and other kitchen equipment.
 So follow these simple tips to avoid cross contamination:

 - Thoroughly clean food preparation surfaces